bjornharrtell/presentations/foss4g/2017/vectortiles/PITCHME.md

 * Geobuf (lossless)

 Note:
-This talk is about a upcoming feature in PostGIS 2.4 to support outputting data in two Protobuf based formats, Mapbox Vector Tiles and Geobuf.
+This talk is about a new feature in PostGIS 2.4 to support outputting data in two Protobuf based formats, Mapbox Vector Tiles and Geobuf.

 It's important to note that vector tiles is a lossy format where as Geobuf is lossless.

 Protobuf is a binary encoding specification from Google for structured data and I think that it can perhaps be seen as a binary equivalent of XML.